awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 **MQTT**

-To allow unauthenticated Amazon Cognito identities to publish MQTT messages over WebSocket on a topic specific to the Amazon Cognito Identity in your account, attach the following policy to the Amazon Cognito Identity pool role:
+To allow unauthenticated Amazon Cognito identities to publish MQTT messages over WebSocket on a topic specific to the Amazon Cognito Identity in your account, attach the following IAM policy to the Amazon Cognito Identity pool role:

 ```
 {